How to manage travel post lockdown: from project bookings to long term stays

 2. Get ready for a very different travel experience

 Workforce travel is not what it used to be.
 The entire experience has changed, from check-in, to how rooms look, to the way food is served.
 Many hotels have implemented social distancing screens at check-in, promise sanitized key cards, and have removed any non-essentials from the rooms such as menus and binders.
 Most hotels have halted dine-in services and will deliver boxed meals to guest rooms or for takeaway.
 Since we’re constantly negotiating large group rates, we promise safe hotels in-line with the WHO’s cleaning guidelines.
 Our team has clear direction into what particular hotels have done to ensure safety and they will inform you prior to check-in.

 3. Educate your staff on staying safe while on the road, and check in on them

-Business travel is going to be different - and managing project bookings and long term stays are no different.
-Coordinating such projects may seem difficult, but with some help, patience, and expertise, your team will be back on the road in no time.
+Business travel is different - and managing project bookings and long term stays are as well.
+Coordinating projects may seem difficult, but with some help, patience, and expertise, your team will be back on the road in no time.